 Combined Ratio.
 The combined ratio is a measure used in the property and casualty insurance business to show the profitability of an insurer's underwriting, and it represents the percentage of each premium dollar spent on claims and expenses.
-The combined ratio is the sum of the losses and LAE ratio, the commission expense ratio, dividends to policyholders' ratio and underwriting and other operating expense ratio express the relationship between losses and LAE, commissions, dividends to policyholders and underwriting and other operating expense ratio is below 100%, an insurance company experiences underwriting gain, meaning that claims payments, the cost of settling claims, commissions, dividends to policyholders and underwriting expenses are less than premiums collected.
+The combined ratio is the sum of the losses and LAE ratio, the commission expense ratio, dividends to policyholders' ratio and underwriting and other operating expense ratio express the relationship between losses and LAE, commissions, dividends to policyholders and underwriting and other operating expenses, respectively, to net premiums earned.
+When the combined ratio is below 100%, an insurance company experiences underwriting gain, meaning that claims payments, the cost of settling claims, commissions, dividends to policyholders and underwriting expenses are less than premiums collected.
 If the combined ratio is at or above 100%, an insurance company cannot be profitable without investment income, and may not be profitable if investment income is insufficient.
 Companies with lower combined ratios than their peers generally experience greater profitability.